-Short explanation: VirtualShield has a fully functional kill switch feature.
+Short explanation: VirtualShield has a fully functioning kill switch feature.

 Long explanation: VirtualShield offers a kill switch if your connection ever drops; the kill switch blocks all internet traffic until you've safely reconnected to the VPN server.
 This feature works on all major platforms such as; Android, iOS, Windows, and macOS.

 Long explanation: A RAM-based server differs from the usual servers that run on SSD because they delete their content with every reboot, which adds to their security and privacy.

 Even though this sounds like a really essential function and a must-have feature in all VPNs, however; you'd be surprised to know that most VPNs on the market operate their servers on standard hard drives, which keep your data until it's manually erased from the drives.

 Short explanation: VirtualShield is based in the US.